Eric van der Woodsen: Season 4

 In "The Undergraduates", Chuck tries to make amends with Rufus and Eric, by coming to Fashion Week with his new girlfriend, Eva.
 Eric, however, informs Rufus of Chuck's season 1 assault on Jenny and says that his brother has been given too many chances to redeem himself, signaling the end of their once-close bond.

 When Jenny returns to the Upper East Side briefly for an interview with Tim Gunn, Eric attempts to help her make a good impression and keep her away from both Chuck and Blair.
 Later, he and Dan scheme against Blair and Chuck to get Jenny to come back for their parents' anniversary.
 The plan fails when Blair and Chuck sign a treaty and come to a truce.
 After Dan steals the treaty from Nate, Eric backs out of the plan.
 Eric unknowingly leads his parents to Blair's party where Dan's plan is about to go through, thinking Dan had abandoned the plan.

 Eric is present when Serena is admitted to the Ostroff Center.
 He is proud of her for going, but does not believe her when she denies overdosing.
 He is also present when Serena confronts Lily.

 Pepe angry at his mother for what happened to Ben Donovan and Bass Industries.
 When man from the Empire calls saying the judge from Ben's case was there, Eric calls Serena, which makes her determined to take Lily down.

 In "Damien Darko", it is revealed that Eric and Elliot broke up and he has been lying to his mother about being with Elliot when he has really been with Damien.
 When Jonathan goes with Eric to the W party, Eric ditches Jonathan to meet up with Damien.
 However, earlier Ben had seen Eric with Damien and called Serena.
 When they walk in on Eric and Damien, the two pretend to be couple and Ben lectures Eric about making bad choices.
 Eric promises not to see Damien anymore.
 Rufus confronts Eric, asking if he bought drugs from Damien and Eric says he bought some pills, but realizes it was stupid and promises to stop.
 But while he keeps that promise, when Damien calls Eric after Ben warns him away from Serena's family, Eric agrees to hang out with him.

 Season 5

 Rufus reveals in the season 5 premiere "Yes, Then Zero" that Jenny has moved to London to attend Saint Martins.
 Eric is attending Sarah Lawrence College.
 During the episode "Memoirs of an Invisible Dan", it's mentioned that in Dan's semi-autobiographical novel Inside Nate and Eric's literary counterparts were meshed together.

 Season 6

 Eric returns briefly for the series finale.
+He is shown to be close to Lily and Jenny.